heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_schools/summer_school_24.md

 <br>
 ### Summer School Materials
 Looking for notebooks or slides presented at the Summer School?
-They will be stored in our GitHub repo (TBD).
+They will be stored in our [GitHub repo](https://github.com/heliophysicsPy/summer-school-24).

 <br>
 ### Summer School Code of Conduct